Doc999tor/Excel-to-Html-Grid/README.md

 ---

 ### Future plans
 Creating a jQuery plugin and AngularJS module.
-React component is far future plan
+React component is far future plan.